 Netgear Nighthawk RAX40: Fluctuating but reliable performance

-I tested the RAX40 the same way I do other Wi-Fi 6 router, and it met my expectations.
+I tested the RAX40 the same way I do other Wi-Fi 6 routers, which met my expectations.

 Good 2×2 Wi-Fi speed

-I used 2×2 Wi-Fi 6 clients (there are no faster ones) and top Wi-Fi 5 clients for the testing.
+I used 2×2 Wi-Fi 6 clients and top Wi-Fi 5 clients for the testing.
 In all, the router’s performance reflected the 2×2 specs of both Wi-Fi standards.

 It’s worth noting that my Wi-Fi 6 test clients’ negotiated speeds fluctuated quite a bit, ranging from 1Gbps to 2.4Gbps, even when I left them at the same spot.
 It seemed, though, that didn’t affect the sustained throughputs.